 - Preparing x-rays

-- Instructing patient's on oral care
+- Instructing patients on medical care

 Online medical assistant programs can lead to a diploma, certificate or an associate's degree.
 Many of these programs are specialized and can be taken on line and through community or junior colleges.
 Students can become certified by passing a state exam.